 In 2009, Westinghouse issued an additional letter, NSAL-09-8, to clarify the previous guidance and to ensure the consideration of the reduced hydrostatic head when the RHR system water source is transferred from the RWST to the containment sump during the recirculation mode.

-Figure 1 shows the schematic diagram of the Westinghouse three-loop Pressurized Water Reactor (PWR) RHR system.
+The schematic diagram of the Westinghouse three-loop Pressurized Water Reactor (PWR) RHR system.
 The RHR pumps are normally fed from the RWST until the ECCS suction switchover to the containment sump is initiated based on the RWST water level.
 The other normal supply path for the RHR pump is from the containment sump.

 Phenomena of Concern and Screening Evaluation